-- Step 3 Put the unit where it won't get covered with dust when you drill the mounting holes. - Step 4 Using a 3/16" (5 mm) drill bit, drill a hole through the center of the outlines you traced. - Step 5 Insert the plastic screw anchors (in the plastic bag with screws) into the holes.
+FOLLOW THESE SIMPLE STEPS: 1.
+Turn alarm upside down so the circular shape is located in the upper left corner of insides of the mounting slots.
+4. Put the unit where it won't get covered with dust when you drill the mounting oval outlines you traced in step #3.
+6. Insert the plastic screw anchors (in the plastic bag with screws) into the holes.
 Tap the screw anchors gently with a hammer, if necessary, until they are flush with the ceiling or wall.
+7. Line the mounting bracket up over the plastic screw anchors.
+Screw the mounting bracket to the ceiling or wall through the mounting slots using the two screws provided.